top-gg/DBL-Tutorials/README.md

 `* **Bold Title** - Language - Library - **[DiscordUsername#0001](https://github.com/yourusername, "MyName's Github")** - [Completed / In Progress Tutorial] or [Tutorial Needs Reviewing]`

 If you are a member of this repository because you're a tutorial writer you should only submit / edit your own tutorials, if you want to suggest edits for other tutorials, use the PR system.
-You should submit your tutorials to the repository once you have started writing then edit the read me accordingly using the format above.
+You should submit your tutorials to the repository once you have started writing then edit the README accordingly using the format above.
 Once you think you have finished the tutorial you should alert Oliy and post a link in the #tutorial-writing channel for others to review your work and once it has been approved by Oliy he will change the README to `Finished Tutorial` if you have any questions DM `Oliy#0330`

 We welcome non-tutorial writers to help us refine the tutorials, if you think some code is outdated or something is written poorly you can submit a PR about what you think needs to change.